Bob Baker Marionette Theater: History

-In 1961, Baker and Alton Wood opened a live puppet theater and permanent showcase for their hand-crafted marionettes.
+In 1963, Baker and Alton Wood opened a live puppet theater and permanent showcase for their hand-crafted marionettes.
 Originally built as a scene shop for special effects artist M.B.
 Paul, the theater was located on 1st Street in downtown Los Angeles.
 The theater remained in this location until 2019.

 In June 2009, the Los Angeles City Council designated the theater as an historic monument.
 The Los Angeles Times described the scene:

 A parade of puppets strung along Los Angeles City Council members today long enough to persuade them to designate a West 1st Street marionette theater a historic cultural landmark.
 The puppets danced and pranced around the City Council’s ornate horseshoe-shaped desk in the City Hall chambers before officials voted 14–0 to place the Bob Baker Marionette Theater on the city’s landmark list.

 Baker died on November 28, 2014, at the age of 90 from natural causes.

 In 2019, The Bob Baker Marionette Theater gained 501(c)3 non-profit status, and relocated into a 1920s silent movie theater in Highland Park.
 Inspired by Bob Baker's original renderings, the new space has been transformed into "The Place Where Imagination Dwells".

 In addition to hosting their BBMT productions, Bob Baker Marionette Theater houses special events, artistic collaborations, musical events with Sid the Cat, and more.
 Their annual Bob Baker Day at LA Historic State Park celebrates the legacy of Bob Baker, inviting thousands of guests for a free festival featuring puppets, interdisciplinary arts, and community programs.

+In May 2026, The Bob Baker Marionette Theater debuted "Choo Choo Revue", their first original show in 45 years featuring 100 new puppets.
+The theater is preparing a special performance for the 2028 Los Angeles Olympics.